-There are hundreds of oils but 10w30 and 5w20 are the most common of all.
+There are hundreds of oils but 10w30 and the 5w20 are the most common of all.
 The 10w30 type is the thicker one and 5w20 is the thinner.
-At this point, you might be wondering- Can I use 10w30 instead of 5w20?
+At this point, you might be wondering can I use 10w30 instead of 5w20?

-Can I use 10w30 Instead of 5w20- Discover here
+Can I Use 10w30 Instead of 5w20: Things To Notice

 Of course, your oil selection affects the performance of an engine.
 Some parts of the engine are built to work well with a specific type of oil.
 So, check out what would happen if you use 10w30 instead of 5w20.

 1. External Temperature

 Before you think about whether can I use 10w30 instead of 5w20, it is vital to know which oil type is suitable according to the environment.
 The W is the standard that specifies winters.

 The lower the number before W, the thinner the oil viscosity.
 Moreover, many of us know that thinner oil is easy to ignite even at a temperature below negative.
 Therefore, if the temperature is below zeros, use 5w20 oil.